 Growing winter melons can be found throughout Asia and on oriental vegetable farms in south Florida and similarly climactic areas of the United States.
-A member of the cucurbit family, winter melon wax gourd (Benincasa hispida) is a variety of musk melon, and one of the largest fruit/vegetables grown – attaining a foot long or more, eight inches thick and weighing up to 40 pounds, although 100 pound specimens have been grown.
+A member of the cucurbit family, winter melon wax gourd (Benincasa hispida) is a variety of musk melon, and one of the largest fruit/vegetables grown– attaining a foot long (30.5 cm.) or more, 8 inches (20.5 cm.) thick and weighing up to 40 pounds (18 kg.), although 100 pound (45.5 kg.) specimens have been grown.

-The flesh of the melon is thick, firm and white in appearance with a large quantity of small seeds and tastes a bit like a zucchini squash.
-The melon can be kept for long periods of time, from 6-12 months when mature and stored in a cool, dry area.
+The flesh of the melon is thick, firm, and white in appearance with a large number of small seeds and tastes a bit like a zucchini squash.
+The melon can be kept for long periods of time, from six to twelve months when mature and stored in a cool, dry area.

 Winter Melon Care

 Winter melon requires a long growing season and ripens in late autumn.
-Due to its size, winter melon is not trellised but usually allowed to spread over the ground.
-Akin to most other cucurbits, it is susceptible to spider mites, aphids, nematodes and viruses.
+Due to its size, winter melon is not trellised but is usually allowed to spread over the ground.
+Akin to most other cucurbits, it is susceptible to spider mites, aphids, nematodes, and viruses.

 You may directly sow the seeds in a sunny location of the garden when the soil has warmed to over 60 degrees F. (15 C.).
 Or they can be germinated in individual peat pots or seed flats after abrading the seed covering slightly, keeping the soil moist until the plant has sprouted.
 Transplant into the garden after five to six leaves have appeared.